 The texture of coffee grounds is the perfect consistency for a great exfoliator, while its aroma gives you an additional pick-me-up.
 What’s not to like?!
 The caffeic acid in coffee grounds improves the production of collagen, which imparts a dewy, bright quality that rejuvenates and revitalizes the skin.
 The caffeine helps to trigger lipolysis, which is the breakdown of fat stored in the fat cells.
 Coffee scrub stimulates blood circulation making cellulite look less obvious in the short-term.
 Furthermore, it quickly removes all dead skin cells and impurities, leaving the skin smoother and more radiant.

 The benefits of these kinds of treatments, although nonpermanent, are immediately visible.
 The initial results you can expect from coffee treatments is a temporary reduction in swelling that gives the appearance of overall smoother skin, and a tighter, toned appearance in areas such as the tummy and thighs.

 2. Coffee is a Deep Revitalizer

 In fact, when we combine coffee with other wonderful ingredients, it can work even better as a skincare product.
-Callyssee combines it with Vitamin C to create their brightening serum .
+Callyssee combines it with Vitamin C to create their brightening serum.
 Origins' executive director of global product development, Lizz Starr, also praises the benefits of adding to coffee’s youthful properties.
 "We combine it with ginseng.
-It can energise the skin and optimise cellular energy to help keep skin hydrated, conditioned and looking fresh," she told Byrdie.
-"Not only that, but it's a great anti irritant and promotes skin soothing."
+It can energize the skin and optimize cellular energy to help keep skin hydrated, conditioned, and looking fresh," she told Byrdie.
+"Not only that, but it's a great anti-irritant and promotes skin soothing."

 3. Coffee is a Firming Agent